When Is A Divorce Final After The Judge Signs The Papers

 For parties that are not interested in a mediated divorce and have no intention of going to court, there are other options they can consider.
 They include:

-• Collaborative divorce: Both spouses and their lawyers hold joint meetings where they resolve issues and work out details of the agreement.
+- Collaborative divorce: Both spouses and their lawyers hold joint meetings to resolve issues and work out agreement details.

-• Arbitration: Both parties agree to hire a private judge that will hold hearings where both parties make presentations.
+- Arbitration: Both parties agree to hire a private judge who will hold hearings during which both parties make presentations.
 These hearings are not as formal as court proceedings.

 To understand the options for your divorce or learn more of the Texas divorce laws, you need an experienced divorce lawyer.
 Your lawyer will ensure that your interests and rights are considered whether you decide to have your divorce in court.